ufs-community/ufs-srweather-app/doc/UsersGuide/Reference/Glossary.rst

       Convective Available Potential Energy.

    CCPA
       Climatology-Calibrated Precipitation Analysis (CCPA) data.
 This data is required for METplus precipitation verification tasks within the SRW App.
-The most recent 8 days worth of data are publicly available and can be accessed `here <https://ftp.ncep.noaa.gov/data/nccf/com/ccpa/prod/>`__.

    CCPP
       The `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`_ is a forecast-model agnostic, vetted collection of code containing atmospheric physical parameterizations and suites of parameterizations for use in Numerical Weather Prediction (NWP) along with a framework that connects the physics to the host forecast model.